 Enacted annual Corps civil works appropriations (excluding supplemental appropriations) have remained steady or increased slightly over the last decade, ranging from \$4.5 billion to \$5.5 billion in recent years.
-As the agency's inventory of infrastructure grows and ages, an increasing share of the agency's appropriations is used for operations and maintenance.
+As the agency's inventory of infrastructure grows and ages, an increasing share of the agency's appropriations is used for operations and maintenance.23

 Another trend has been increasing emergency supplemental appropriations for the agency.
-Over the 25-year period from 1987 to 2012, Congress appropriated \$26.9 billion in supplemental funding to the Corps.
-Of this funding, \$25.5 billion came through supplemental appropriations acts passed between 2003 and 2012.
-This funding was approximately half of the amount provided to the Corps for regular appropriations over this same period (\$50 billion).
+From 1987 to 2013, Congress appropriated \$32.2 billion in supplemental funding to the Corps.24 Of this funding, \$30.8 billion came through supplemental appropriations acts passed between 2003 and 2013.
+This funding was approximately half of the amount provided to the Corps for regular appropriations over this same period (\$55 billion).

 Roughly 85% of the Corps budget is for geographically specified studies or projects.
-Funding for geographically specific studies or projects requested in the Administration's budget are not considered congressional earmarks.
-Prior to FY2011 and the onset of congressional earmark moratoriums, congressional appropriations to the Corps generally funded a larger set of studies and projects than proposed by the Administration.
-This made the Corps part of the debate over earmarking (also referred as congressionally directed spending).
+Funding for geographically specific studies or projects requested in the Administration's budget or identified in agency-developed work plans (which have been used for FY2011, FY2012, and FY2013) are not considered congressional earmarks.
+Prior to FY2011 and the onset of congressional earmark moratoria, congressional appropriations to the Corps generally funded a larger set of studies, projects, and maintenance activities (e.g., dredging of low- and medium-use harbors) than proposed by the Administration.
+This makes the Corps a significant part of the debate over the impact and efficacy of earmarking (also referred to as congressionally directed spending).

-Most recently, due in part to earmark moratoriums, congressionally directed additions have largely been for broad categories of ongoing activities not included in the President's budget (e.g., additional funding for ongoing harbor maintenance), with the Corps responsible for selecting which projects to use this funding on.
+Most recently, due in part to earmark moratoria, congressionally directed additions have largely been for broad categories of ongoing activities not included in the President's budget (e.g., additional funding for harbor maintenance), with the Corps responsible for selecting which projects are funded based on the direction provided by Congress.